kangverse/DALR/README.md

 ### Download Datasets
 Run `pip install -r requirements.txt` to prepare the environment.

-First you should load Flickr and MSCOCO datasets from the offical website and put them in the following format:
+First you should download Flickr and MSCOCO datasets from the offical website and put them in the following format:

 ```bash
 REPO ROOT